From the Carlitz exponential to Drinfeld modular forms: Some quotient spaces

-\begin{Remark} {\em The above proof, although simple, is longer than the one we gave in the digression \ref{digression}, in the complex case.
-This leads to the following question: is it possible to construct explicitly an admissible covering $(U_i)_i$ of an annulus $D(0,R)\setminus D^\circ(0,r)$ and local inverses $g_i\in\mathcal{O}_{U_i}$ of the function $\exp_A$ or {\em much more likely}, the function $\frac{1}{\exp_A}$ delivering a simpler proof of Proposition \ref{not-so-elementary} and making no use of the process of analytification?
-Also, note that the fact that the Grothendieck ringed space $A\backslash\mathbb{A}^{1,an}$ carries a structure of rigid analytic variety and much more general results in this vein can be also easily deduced from Simon H\"aberli's thesis \cite[Proposition 2.34]{HAB}.} \end{Remark}
+\begin{Problem} {\em The above proof, although simple, is longer than the one we gave in the digression \ref{digression}, in the complex case.
+This leads to the following question: is it possible to construct explicitly an admissible covering $(U_i)_i$ of an annulus $D_{\CC_\infty}(0,R)\setminus D_{\CC_\infty}^\circ(0,r)$ and local inverses $g_i\in\mathcal{O}_{U_i}$ of the function $\exp_A$ or even better, the function $\frac{1}{\exp_A}$, delivering a simpler proof of Proposition \ref{not-so-elementary} and making no use of the process of analytification?} \end{Problem}

+Also, note that the fact that the Grothendieck ringed space $A\backslash\mathbb{A}^{1,an}$ carries a structure of rigid analytic variety and much more general results in this vein can be also deduced from Simon H\"aberli's thesis \cite[Proposition 2.34]{HAB}.